POETSII/tinsel/README.md

 generous amount of memory to hold, for example, highly-connected graphs representing large physical systems.
-But there is no requirement to give applications the illusion of a single shared memory space.
-Rather, message-passing is intended to be the primary communication mechansim.
+But there is no requirement to give applications the illusion of a single shared memory space: message-passing is intended to be the primary communication mechansim.

 FPGA boards typically provide a number of high-bandwidth DRAMs and it